 A student receiving special education services has a right to education through age 21, if needed, to meet requirements and achieve readiness.
-Some IEP teams may determine that because of COVID-19 a student needs to stay in school beyond 21 to access Recovery Services, a term developed by the Office of Superintendent of Public Instruction (OSPI) to help students recover learning losses related to the pandemic.
-Decisions about Recovery Services are up to the work of IEP teams, which include parents and students.
+Some IEP teams may determine that because of COVID-19 a student who has not yet received a diploma needs to stay in school beyond 21 to access Recovery Services, a term developed by the Office of Superintendent of Public Instruction (OSPI) to help students recover learning losses related to the pandemic.
+Decisions about Recovery Services are made by IEP teams, which include parents and students.

 Regardless of when a diploma is earned, a student can participate in Commencement at the end of a traditional senior year, with peers, under a Washington provision called Kevin’s Law.
 Families may want to plan well in advance with school staff to consider how senior year events are accessible to youth with disabilities.

 The right to a Free Appropriate Public Education (FAPE) includes the right to school-based services that prepare a young person with a disability for adult life.
 PAVE provides an overview of transition planning in a two-part video series.
 Part 1 includes foundational information about the rights of students with disabilities, with some content related to COVID-19.
 Part 2 provides key information about tools for students moving toward graduation and beyond.